Biden signs bill making lynching a federal hate crime

-Biden acknowledged the long delay during remarks in the Rose Garden to lawmakers, administration officials and civil rights advocates, stressing how the violent deaths of Black Americans were used to intimidate them and prevent them from voting simply because of their skin color.
+“It's a long time coming,” said Parker, who was onstage with Biden when the president signed the bill.
+Parker, two years older than Till, was with his cousin at their relatives' home in Mississippi and witnessed Till's kidnapping.

+In his remarks, Biden acknowledged the struggle to get a law on the books, and spoke about how lynchings were used to terrorize and intimidate Blacks in the United States.
+More than 4,400 Blacks died by lynching between 1877 and 1950, mostly in the South, he said.

-“Thank you for never giving up, never ever giving up,” the president said.
-“Lynching was pure terror to enforce the lie that not everyone, not everyone, belongs in America, not everyone is created equal.”
+“Lynching was pure terror, to enforce the lie that not everyone, not everyone belongs in America, not everyone is created equal,” he said.

-But the president stressed that forms of racial terror continue to exist in the U.S. — creating the need for the law.
+Biden, who has many Black men and women in key positions throughout his administration, stressed that forms of racial terror continue in the United States, demonstrating the need for an anti-lynching statute.

 “Racial hate isn't an old problem — it's a persistent problem,” Biden said.
 “Hate never goes away.
 It only hides.”